CRYSP: a Total-Body PET based on cryogenic cesium iodide crystals: Methods and materials

 Thus, an interaction in the crystal results in an image of $8 \times 8$ pixels, where the intensity in each pixel is determined by the photoelectrons recorded by each SiPM (fig.~\ref{fig:image-example}).
-System specifications are detailed in table~\ref{tab:specifications}.

 For definiteness, we consider a CRYSP scanner with dimensions similar to those of the Quadra (CRYSP1M).
 This corresponds to an effective diameter of $\sim 774~$mm and an effective length of $\sim 1024~$mm, which translates to 20 rings, where each ring is comprised of 48 crystals of $50 \times 50 \times 38$~mm$^3$, including wrapping.
 Thus, CRYSP1M deploys a total of 960 crystals and 61,440 channels (compared with the 243,200 of the Quadra).

-Figure \ref{fig:cryspDesign} shows a conceptual design.
-The scanner is hosted in a cryostat.
-The inner volume of the cryostat is filled with liquid nitrogen that bathes the crystals and the SiPMs, keeping them at approximately 78~K. This implies that dark current in the SiPMs is reduced, and its effect negligible, given the very high yield of the scintillator.
-The outer volumes of the cryostat are at vacuum and provide thermal isolation.

-The total estimated heat loss of the cryostat is 20~W. Out of these losses, 70\% are associated with the inner instrumentation of the SIPMs that have a direct thermal path between the inner and outer vessels.
-The other 30\% are radiation losses assuming a 10 layer Multi-layer Insulation of aluminized Mylar surrounding the inner cryostat.
-The volume of liquid nitrogen evaporated per hour due to 20 W of heat loss is ~0.45 L/h making a yearly consumption of ~3942 L/year.
-The typical costs of liquid nitrogen are below 0.6~€/L in facilities with on site liquid nitrogen storage tanks, therefore the associated running costs will be close to 2,000~€/year.

-Each SiPM board is connected to a simple feedthrough (e.g., a potted rigid PCB circuit, see fig. \ref{fig:pcbFT}), that allows extracting the signal outside the cryostat, where the readout electronics are placed.
-The connection in between the inner and external feedthrough will be done by flexible cables allowing for the connection and mounting of the different flanges.
-This arrangement has already been validated in similar environments and does not represent a particular technical challenge~\cite{ferrario2022status}.
+System specifications are detailed in table~\ref{tab:specifications}.

+{The CRYSP scanner is enclosed within a double‐walled cryostat filled with liquid nitrogen (LN$_2$) that maintains the crystals and SiPMs at approximately 78~K, as shown in figure~\ref{fig:cryspDesign}.
+The estimated thermal load of 365 W corresponds to an LN$_2$ evaporation rate of 7.6 L/h, resulting in an annual consumption below 70,000 L ($\approx30,000$~€/year).
+The inner and outer vessels are separated by vacuum layers with multilayer insulation, and all SiPM signals are extracted via compact PCB feedthroughs validated in similar cryogenic environments~\cite{ferrario2022status,PETALO:2024byf}.
+These mechanical and thermal parameters define the stable operating temperature assumed in simulation and demonstrate the feasibility of continuous cryogenic operation.}

 When a gamma interacts in a crystal, the readout ASIC digitizes the charge in each of the 64 channels and sends $64 \times 2$~numbers to an FPGA, corresponding to the integrated charge and the timestamp value, as described in section~\ref{sec:electronics}.
 The FPGA computes the time of interaction assigned to the crystal (e.g., by taking an OR of the individual timestamps), as well as the total energy and the interaction vertex.
 The latter is achieved by passing the digitized signals (the $8 \times 8$ pixels comprising the ``image'' provided by the crystal) in real-time through a pre-trained CNN running on the FPGA itself (see section~\ref{sec:vertex}).
 Thus, the information provided by each crystal is reduced to five numbers: time, energy and the three coordinates of the interaction vertex.